Wei-1/Scala-NTM/README.md

 Since this is ported from Go,
 a lot of implementations are still far from optimal in Scala. [(Notes)](#notes)

-However, instead of focusing on adapting the Scala style.

-I will start adding test cases from the paper first.

 ## TESTS:

 - [x] Unit Tests